All On 4 Dental Implants Procedure In Antalya, Turkey

 - If bone height is low, short implants or special angled placement is tried

-- In extreme cases, alternatives such as the zygoma implant can be considered
+- In extreme cases, alternatives such as zygomatic implant can be considered.

 In which cases can All-on-4 be applied?